ab01fazl1/twitterclone/README.md

-# twitterclone
+# Twitter Clone
-a basic twitter backend developed with python and django this project has twitters: tweet function, comment function, loging, sign up, home feed and ...
+a minimal twitter backend developed with Django

-## what i have learned and used in this project
-  django urls,orm,models,model relations,class based views,function based view,class decorators,auth,userauth,cvm and ....
+## latest changes
+db: PostgreSQL

+updated all the structures

+added DRF

+changed the design and implementation of SOLID and DRY principles

+## how to install and run
+coming soon ...

+## upcoming updates
+containerization with docker

+caching with redis

+Testing

+celery

+message broking with rabbitMQ